Bitcoin-com/bitbox-scaffold-websockets/README.md

 ## Setup

+1. Install bitbox-cli with `npm install --global bitbox-cli`
-Edit the `src/performers.js` file with images, names and addresses
+2. Edit the `src/performers.js` file with images, names and addresses

 ## Run